 - Journal’s scope: The topics and expectations of the journal are well defined and coherent.

 - Identifiers: The journal has an ISSN and publications have DOIs.

-- QOAM (Quality Open Access Market): evaluation by academic authors on their experience with OA journals.
+- Quality Open Access Marker (QOAM): Website collecting the evaluation provided by academic authors about their experience with OA journals

-- Retraction Watch: tracking of article retractions related to fraud or weaknesses of the publishing system.
+- Retraction Watch: Tracking of article retractions related to fraud or weaknesses in the publishing system

-Feel free to contact the Library if you have any questions.
+Do not hesitate to contact the Library if you have any questions about predatory publishing.